espeak-ng/espeak-ng/docs/mbrola.md

 3. Get for example `en1` voice from:
     [http://www.tcts.fpms.ac.be/synthesis/mbrola/mbrcopybin.html](http://www.tcts.fpms.ac.be/synthesis/mbrola/mbrcopybin.html).

-4. Unpack the archive, and copy the `en1` data file (not the whole "en1" folder) to `/usr/share/mbrola/en1`.
+4. Unpack the archive, and copy the `en1` data file (not the whole "en1" folder) to `/usr/share/mbrola/en1` folder.

+5. Remember to make `mbrola` file executable.

+__Notes:__

-    __NOTE:__ eSpeak will look for mbrola voices firstly in `espeak-ng-data/mbrola` and then in `/usr/share/mbrola`.
+* eSpeakNG will look for mbrola voices firstly in `espeak-ng-data/mbrola` and then in `/usr/share/mbrola`.
+* You can download latest development versions of MBROLA binaries from [https://github.com/mbrola/mbrola-bin/](https://github.com/mbrola/mbrola-bin/)

 ## Usage

-If you use the eSpeak NG voice such as `mb-en1` then eSpeak NG will use the mbrola "en1" voice, e.g.:
+If you use the eSpeakNG voice such as `mb-en1` then eSpeakNG will use the mbrola "en1" voice, e.g.:

 	espeak-ng -v mb-en1 "Hello world"